Stork Club: Josephine Baker

 Walter Winchell's name, along with those of Billingsley and the Stork Club, was further tarnished by the incident.
 After leaving the Stork, the Baker party made contact with WMCA's Barry Gray, where the story was told as part of Gray's radio talk show.
 One of those who phoned Gray's program was television personality and columnist Ed Sullivan, a professional rival of Winchell's whose "home base" was the El Morocco nightclub.
 Sullivan's on-air remarks dealt mainly with Winchell's alleged part in the event, saying, "What Winchell has done is an insult to the United States and American newspapermen."
 Winchell's column of October 24, 1951, provides the same details as earlier news stories about Josephine Baker's accusations that he did not assist her at the Stork Club.
 Winchell also printed a letter he received from Walter White, who was the executive secretary for the National Association for the Advancement of Colored People (NAACP) at the time, although Billingsley alleged the letter was a forgery.

-The controversy prompted a fake bomb threat, as well as a NAACP protest outside the Stork Club.
+The controversy prompted a fake bomb threat, as well as an NAACP protest outside the Stork Club.
 A New York police investigation of the matter followed the complaint made by the NAACP.
 The police investigation found that the Stork Club did not discriminate against Josephine Baker.
 The NAACP went on to say that the results of the police investigation did not provide enough evidence for the organization to pursue the incident further in criminal court.
 Baker filed suit against Winchell over the matter, but the suit was dismissed in 1955.
 Walter Winchell later said.
 "The Stork Club discriminates against everybody.
 White, black, and pink.
 The Stork bars all kinds of people for all kinds of reasons.
 But if your skin is green and you're rich and famous or you're syndicated, you'll be welcome at the club."

 Bugging rumor

 Because of Billingsley's long-standing friendship with Federal Bureau of Investigation (FBI) head J. Edgar Hoover, rumors persisted that the Stork Club was bugged.
-During his work on the Stork Club book, author and New York Times reporter Ralph Blumenthal was contacted by Jean-Claude Baker, one of Josephine Baker's sons.
+During his work on the Stork Club book, author and New York Times reporter Ralph Blumenthal was contacted by Jean-Claude Baker, one of Josephine Baker's adopted sons.
 Having read an article by Blumenthal about Leonard Bernstein's FBI file, he indicated that he had read his mother's FBI file and by comparing the file to the tapes, said he thought the Stork Club incident was overblown.